votchallenge/trax/docs/api_c.rst

    :param handle: Pointer to state object pointer
    :return: Integer value indicating status, can be either :c:macro:`TRAX_OK` or :c:macro:`TRAX_ERROR`

+.. c:function:: const char* trax_get_error(trax_handle* handle)

+   Retrieve last error message encountered by the server or client.

+   :param handle: Pointer to state object
+   :return: Returns NULL if no error occured.

+.. c:function:: int trax_is_alive(trax_handle* handle)

+   Check if the handle has been terminated.

+   :param handle: Pointer to state object
+   :return: Returns zero if handle is not alive and non-zero if it is.

 .. c:function:: int trax_set_parameter(trax_handle* handle, int id, int value)

    Sets the parameter of the client or server instance.